 If you finish up in Circular Quay, just beside the quay is a part of the city known as ‘The Rocks’.
 The area is full of activity seven nights a week.
 In particular, there are loads of Irish Bars along the Rocks’ end of Georges Street.
 ‘Fortunes of War’, which claims to be the city’s oldest pub, is also in the area.
 The best thing about drinking in ‘The Rocks’ is seeing the Harbour Bridge very first thing when you walk out of the pub.

-Day 2 - Beaches, cliffs, then fish and chips
+Day 2 – Kayaking and bar crawling

 Day 3 – Katoomba and the Blue Mountains